The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Results

 \subsection{Time walk}

-The main deliverable of FBCM for HL-LHC will be ToA, which will be used for bunch-by-bunch luminosity and beam-induced background measurements.
+The main deliverable of the FBCM for HL-LHC will be ToA information, which will be used for bunch-by-bunch luminosity and beam-induced background measurements.
 The ToA with respect to the bunch crossing will be aggregated in sub-bunch crossing (foreseen to be 2.5 ns) granularity histograms during 1 second time periods.
 During the beam test ToA is not meaningful in the absence of a time reference.
 During LHC operation, the beginning of the LHC orbit and the LHC bunch clock will serve as such references.

 The ToA is affected by the input charge due to ``time walk": the lower the input charge, the later the threshold is reached.
 Time walk was measured in the laboratory and defined as a delay between the trigger initiating the injection of a fixed-charge calibration pulse and the detected arrival time of the pulse, shifted such that the time walk is zero at maximum charge injection.
 Calibration pulses from 1 to 12.5 fC charge were tested.
-For an injected charge of 1.9 fC, as expected in a sensor with a width of 150 $\mu$m (assuming 78 electron-hole pairs per $\mu$m created by a MIP crossing the silicon sensor~\cite{Otarid:2884106}), the measured time walk is about 2 ns, as shown with blue dots in Fig.~\ref{fig:ToT_TW_lab_measurements} (left).
+For an injected charge of 1.9 fC, as expected in a sensor with a width of 150 $\mu$m, the measured time walk is about 2 ns, as shown with blue dots in Fig.~\ref{fig:ToT_TW_lab_measurements} (left).
 This matches the FBCM23 ASIC specifications~\cite{FBCM-ASIC}.
 At an input charge of 1 fC, the delay reaches about 5 ns.
 On this scale the time walk does not affect the beam induced background measurements or per bunch crossing luminosity measurements, as bunch spacing is 25 ns.